 Storing kitty litter is not for just the feline lovers.
-In fact, cat litter has some very practical uses in the prepper world and may come in handy in emergency situations.
+In fact, cat litter has some very practical uses in the prepper world and its uses may go beyond what we expect.

-The main ingredient that makes cat litter absorb so well is bentonite clay.
-This natural material usually forms from the weathering of volcanic ash, most often in the presence of water.
+The main ingredient that makes cat litter absorb so well is bentonite clay and is made of aged volcanic ash which gives it a very unique ability to produce an electrical charge when hydrated.
+Upon contact with fluid its electrical components change, giving it the ability to absorb toxins.
 According to Wikipedia, bentonite can also be used as a desiccant due to its adsorption properties.
 Bentonite desiccants have been successfully used to protect pharmaceutical, nutraceutical and diagnostic products from moisture degradation and extend shelf life.
-In fact, in the most common package environments, Bentonite Desiccants offer a higher adsorption capacity than silica gel desiccants.
+In fact, in the most common package environments, bentonite desiccants offer a higher adsorption capacity than silica gel desiccants.
 Bentonite complies with the FDA for contact with food and drugs

 When purchasing cat litter to be used for preparedness matters, ensure that you choose the non-clumping, unscented clay litter where the active ingredient is bentonite to help you acheive the best results.